lipika421/Authentication-Secrets/README.md

 # Authentication-Secrets
 A web application using Node.js, Express.js and Mongoose

+A web application that allows users to submit their secrets anonymously and to view other peoples' secrets.

 Exploring all the levels of user authorization to make the website secure.

 Level 1: Register users with username and password